Skip to main content

 1. Cost

 Teams must consider the cost of hardware and software, as well as installation expenses.
 Costs can be mitigated by choosing wide-angle cameras to cover large areas with less hardware.
-Installing wireless cameras can also reduce potential installation costs.
+Installing wireless on-premise or cloud cameras can also reduce potential installation costs.

 2. Legality